brikrey67/rails-views/readme.md

 - Define `show`, and `new` controller actions for `artists`
 - Create `show`, and `new` views for `artists`
-  - Your `show` view should contain relevant information about a particular artist: such as their `name`, `nationality`, and a photo
+  - Your `show` view should contain relevant information about a particular artist: `name`, `nationality`, and `image_url`, for instance.
 - When you visit the `new` page, you should see a header with `New Artist` as text for your html

-If you finish early:
-- Research Rails `form_for` [helper methods](http://guides.rubyonrails.org/form_helpers.html#dealing-with-model-objects) and think about how you would include a form to get user input necessary to create a new artist instance and have it persist .
+If you finish early research Rails `form_for` [helper methods](http://guides.rubyonrails.org/form_helpers.html#dealing-with-model-objects).
+Think about how you would utilize a form to get user input necessary to create a new artist instance and have it persist.
 What happens within Rails when we hit submit on the form?
+What routes does the request-response cycle take?

 ## We Do: Artists Create Action (20 min)